 Is my child addicted to alcohol?

-Children often have their first drinks at an early age and drinking alcohol is socially accepted.
-For that reason, the risk of alcohol addiction is severely underestimated by parents or caretakers of minors, even though alcohol addiction is one of the most common addictions!
+Children often have their first drink at an early age and drinking alcohol is socially accepted.
+For that reason, the risk of alcohol addiction is severely underestimated by parents or carers of minors, even though alcohol addiction is one of the most common addictions.

 How do you recognise alcohol addiction?